Maruf789/PLT/Proposal.md

 disp (print)

 Programming Features:
-1. Comments
+1. Comments:
-# This is a single-line comment.
-No multi-line comment support
-This is not comment but # From here to end is comment
+\# This is a single-line comment.
+No multi-line comment support This is not comment but /# From here to end is comment

 2. Declaration
 int uninit;		# declare an integer without initialization